Torii announces $10M Series A to automate SaaS management – TechCrunch

 The approach seems to be working.
 As the pandemic struck in 2020, more companies than ever needed to control and understand the SaaS tooling they had, and revenue grew 400% YoY last year.
 Customers include Delivery Hero, Chewy, Monday.com and Palo Alto Networks.

-The company also doubled its employees from a dozen they started last year with with plans to get to 60 people by the end of this year.
-As they do that, as experienced entrepreneurs Haramati told me they already understood the value of developing a diverse and inclusive workforce, certainly around gender.
+The company also doubled its employees from a dozen with which they started last year, with plans to get to 60 people by the end of this year.
+As they do that, as experienced entrepreneurs, Haramati told me they already understood the value of developing a diverse and inclusive workforce, certainly around gender.
 Today, the team is 25 people with 10 being women and they are working to improve those ratios as they continue to add new people.

 Flomenberg invested in Torii because he was particularly impressed with the automation aspect of the company and how it took a holistic approach to the SaaS management problem, rather than attempting to solve one part of it.
 “When I met Uri, he described this vision.
 It was really to become the operating system for SaaS.
 It all starts with the right data.
 You can trust data that is gathered from [multiple] sources to really build the right picture and pull it together.
 And then they took all those signals and they built a platform that is built on automation,” he said.